kailash-manasarovar/statement/docs/timeline/2023/october.md

     ● Criminal damage to my personal properly from teachers and staff at the conservatory

-    ● Bullying in the street from people in Denia I don’t know (aggressive interactions with gipsies mainly)
+    ● Bullying in the street from people in Dénia I don’t know (aggressive interactions with gipsies mainly)

     The reason for the bullying is because when I started year 1 of professional studies in 2014, my